monis256/ottawa-recreation-reservation/README.md

 The script can be scheduled to run periodically, increasing your chances of getting a reservation immediately.

 1. Fork this repository
-2. Go to `Settings - Secrets and variables - Actions` in your forked repository and set all the required secrets from the `src/.env` file.
+2. Go to `Settings - Secrets and variables - Actions` in your forked repository and set all the required secrets from the `src/.env` file

 ![Setting repository secrets](img/secrets.png)

 3. You can monitor the script's execution and results in the Actions tab of your repository

-*The script has been scheduled to run at 5:57 PM to avoid high load periods on every hour in GitHub Actions.*
+*The script has been scheduled to run at 5:57 PM to avoid high load periods on every hour in GitHub Actions*